 This is not a complete set of guidelines.
 It is your responsibility to safely maintain your batteries and avoid injury.
-Use good judgement and remain alert when working with batteries.
-In the event of an accident, immediately seek prompt medical attention.
+Use good judgement and remain alert to prevent an accident.
+In the event of an accident or exposure to electrolyte, immediately seek prompt medical advice or attention.